anewman88/liri-node-app/README.md

 ![Movie4](./images/Movie4.PNG)

-BONUS- The following are screen captures of each test run no action or search string causing the user to be prompted:
+BONUS- The following are screen captures of each test run with no action or search string causing the user to be prompted for the information:
 ### node liri
 ![Concert2](./images/Concert2.PNG)